makohda/IDRC_first_step_course_2018/README.md

 Type to check the installation
 `$ java -jar GenomeAnalysisTK-3.8-1-0-gf15c1c3ef/GenomeAnalysisTK.jar --version`

-If succeeded, you will get
+If succeeded, you will get following response

     3.8-1-0-gf15c1c3ef

-### Install GATK bundle resource 10min
+### Install GATK bundle resource (10 min)
 Resouce bundle is a collection of standard files for working with human resequencing data with the GATK.
 Go to resource bundle page https://software.broadinstitute.org/gatk/download/bundle
 Read "FTP Server Access" section, and go to ftp site.
 Dive to b37 directory.